 Again everyone’s needs are different here like boys’ and girls’ needs.
-Just remember bring truly essentials when packing.
+Just remember to bring truly essentials when packing.

 Only pack what you need or the must-haves, not the nice to have.
 Focus on the true essentials only like sunscreen which can be more expensive to buy while on your trip.

 Ask yourself can the basic toiletries can be bought at your destination.
 If yes, more often for less than you would pay at home.

 I’ve seen people traveling with a ton of electronics.
 And there is no way they are going to use them all.
 Cut these down to the essentials.

 For example, if you bring a tablet to really need to carry a laptop and kindle with you.
 Electronics you will need to carry on to the plane.

 If you check in it you electronics may get damaged or stolen from you bag.

 Unlocked Phone for Local SIM: Bring an unlocked phone that will allow you to use a local SIM card.
-This makes it cheaper for SMS, Data and calls.
+This makes it cheaper for SMS, Data, and calls.
 I always bring an unlocked phone.

 Other than being cheaper, I keep my main phone safe in my hotel to the hostel.
 I certainly don’t want that been robbed or go missing.

 Camera: The camera does a great job and produces a better photo than a phone but most of them can be bulky and heavy.
 The question here can your phone do a similar job.

 Power Bank: These always cause a fuss at airport security.
-They do come in handy if you phone is running low on power.
+They do come in handy if your phone is running low on power.
 And no power points around.